davidmoten/rxjava-jdbc/README.md

 db.close();
 ```

-You can "stay in the monad* by making the closure of the database an Observable as well with dependencies.
+You can *stay in the monad* by making the closure of the database an Observable as well with dependencies.

 ```java
 Database db = db();